cybex-gmbh/transmorpher/README.md

 > [!CAUTION]
 >
-> The database connection does neither guarantee FIFO nor prevents duplicate runs.
+> The database connection does neither guarantee FIFO nor prevent duplicate runs.
 It is recommended to use a queue which can guarantee these aspects, such as AWS SQS FIFO.
 > To prevent duplicate runs with database, use only one worker process.

 ### Additional options